kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 	From/To      []ClusterNetworkPolicyPeer
 	// Name is an identifier for this rule.
 Must be unique within an instance of CNP.
 Can be
 	// same across policy instances.
+  // +optional
 	Name         string
 }

 // WorkloadSelector selects workloads based on the label Selector.
 // Right now the only selector type supported is PodSelector.
 More selector types may be
-// added in the future to support other workload selection mechanism, e.g. serviceAccountSelector.
+// added in the future to support other workload selection mechanisms.
 // Must be accompanied by a NamespaceSelector to specify the scope of the workload selection. type WorkloadSelector struct {
 	PodSelector         *metav1.LabelSelector